enockfriend-gif/QuizManagementSystem_26592_Frontend/README.md

 # QuizManagementSystem_26592
 The system allows teachers to create and manage quizzes or exams, while providing students with an intuitive and user-friendly interface to take them.
+The next will be the screenshoot of the projrct

 <img width="2303" height="1451" alt="ERD Diagram" src="https://github.com/user-attachments/assets/80ab2068-b7f5-41a9-ac4e-5d0eedfbbfcf" />